Get notified of page updates

 Hormone therapy can lead to sexual side effects, including:

-• In women, vaginal dryness is a common and frustrating side effect that can limit sexual activity.
+• Vaginal dryness is a common and frustrating side effect that can limit sexual activity.
 Medications are available to treat vaginal symptoms.

-• In men, erectile dysfunction may be a side effect.
+• Erectile dysfunction may be a side effect.
 Sometimes this can be treated with medications known as PDE5 inhibitors, such as Viagra and Cialis.
 There are other possible treatments for erection problems if these medications are ineffective.

-• For both men and women, a special type of physical therapy known as pelvic PT may help alleviate symptoms and improve sexual function.
+• A special type of physical therapy known as pelvic PT may help alleviate symptoms and improve sexual function.

-• Loss of libido.
 Libido refers to a person's level of sexual desire.
 Hormone therapy can reduce libido in both men and women.
-Other factors may contribute to libido, so it's important to let your doctor know if you are experiencing this symptom, so that you can be evaluated for possible causes.
+Other factors may contribute to libido loss.
+Let your doctor know if you are experiencing this symptom, so that you can be evaluated for other possible causes.

 • In women, medications such as bupropion or flibanserin may improve libido.